jacebrowning/jacebrowning.info/_posts/2015-08-07-replacing-submodules-with-gitman.md

 $ gitman --help
 ```

-### Mimicking Submodules
+### Mimicking Submodule

-While GitMan, provides [additional capabilities]({{ site.author.github }}/gitman#basic-usage), it can also directly replace the behavior of submodules.
+While GitMan, provides [additional capabilities]({{ site.author.github }}/gitman#usage), it can also directly replace the behavior of submodules.
 To mimic a working tree containing a submodule:

 ```bash
 <root>/vendor/my_dependency  # submodule at: a5fe3d...